GabrielDCelery/personal-notes/02_area/cv/cv-enhanced.md

 **Product Development & Third-Party Integrations:**

-- Designed and implemented end-to-end claims processing system integrating with multiple third-party claims providers, policy management system, and Databricks data pipelines
+- Designed and built a claims processing system that ingests claims from three different third-party providers, policy management system, and feeds results into Databricks for analytics
-- Built real-time billing calculator system for Pay-per-mile insurance product, integrating third-party billing APIs
+- Built the billing calculator and tracker for our pay-per-mile product - calculates costs in real-time and syncs with external billing APIs
-- Did impact analysis and orchestrated API migration while
+- Built of several new products, third party integrations and API migrations - scoped the impact, planned the project, worked on the implementation, coordinated the rollout
-- Led complete white-labeling initiative for product suite, delivering customizable branding across all customer touchpoints
+- Led a white-labeling project so partners could rebrand our product

 **Infrastructure & Internal Tooling:**

-- Architected and maintained cloud-native infrastructure on AWS, optimizing for scalability, cost efficiency, and streamlined deployment workflows
+- Planned and worked on a complete redesign of our journey processing pipeline consuming 150000 journeys on a daily bases , including cost estimates and a data archival strategy
-- Developed local development tooling to improve engineering productivity and workflow consistency
+- Maintained and improved our AWS infrastructure (ECS, Lambda, CDK).
+Set up CI/CD pipelines, internal networking and worked on cutting cloud costs
-- Conducted technical design, cost analysis, and project planning for journey processing pipeline redesign and data archival strategy
+- Built local dev tooling so the team could run services locally
-- Developed automated internal tools serving cross-functional teams (Pricing, Underwriting, Fraud, Customer Support), reducing manual workload
+- Built internal tools for pricing, underwriting, fraud, and support teams to automate repetitive work

 ---